 Kut From the Kloth Jonathan Skinny Corduroy $68

 I love this outfit!
-The cords were so comfy I didn’t want to take them off and they are something I would have never picked out on my own (cords typically give me 80’s childhood flashbacks).
-I’ve already worn this outfit several times, including for our Christmas card photos.
-I also noticed these two pieces were designed exclusively for Stitch Fix, so you won’t find them anywhere else and they are also petite.
+The Jonathan Skinny Corduroy pants from Kut From the Kloth are so comfy.
+I didn’t want to take them off.
+They are something I would have never picked out on my own (cords typically give me 80’s childhood flashbacks).
+I’ve already worn the cords with the Elby Split Neck Blouse by Alice Blue several times.
+Including our Christmas card photos.
+These two pieces were designed exclusively for Stitch Fix, so you won’t find them anywhere else.
+They are also petite.

 Romolo Willa Bar Drop Earrings $28

-The earrings were cute but not worth the cost in my opinion.
+The Willa Bar Drop Earrings by Romolo are cute but not worth the cost in my opinion.

 41Hawthorn Macyn Dress $78

-I did not like the cut of this dress and the color reminded me of an elephant.
+I do not like the cut of the Macyn Dress by 41Hawthorn.
+The color reminds me of an elephant.

 Pixley Willow Draped Cardigan $78

-I’m not a fan of sweaters and this probably would have looked cute on someone taller.
+I’m not a fan of sweaters.
+The Willow Draped Cardigan by Pixley probably would look cute on someone taller.

 Looking forward to my next fix!
-Give it a try yourself by clicking my link and scheduling your 1st fix.
+Give it a try yourself by clicking my link to get a $25 credit and schedule your 1st fix.
 It really is a lot of fun!